cloudControl/s3-image-load/README.md

     optional arguments:
-      -h, --help            show this help message and exit -v, --version         show program's version number and exit -f FILE, --file FILE  An (squashFS) image file to upload to S3 -k KEY, --key KEY     The identifying key for this image in S3 -b BUCKET, --bucket BUCKET
+      -h, --help            show this help message and exit -v, --version         show program's version number and exit -i INPUT, --input INPUT
+                            An (squashFS) image input file to upload to S3 -k KEY, --key KEY     The identifying key for this image in S3 -b BUCKET, --bucket BUCKET
                             A valid AWS S3 bucket (default: